jbelardino/ArticleSearchPt2-Lab5/README.md

 * [x] Displays the most recent articles from the NYTimes api
 * [x] Users can click on an article to get more details
+* [x] The app functions without an internet connection

 ## Video Walkthrough